pace-neutrons/Horace/documentation/smg/11_ISIS_release.md

 The releaser then manually checks out the release branch into `Horace_git` areas above and copies the release artefacts into appropriate places of the code tree.

-Minor changes and bugfixes do not need the rebuild of the release artefacts and performed by pulling recent merges to the release branch into `Horace_git` repository as these changes do not usually involve changes to C++ routines.
+Minor changes and bugfixes do not need the rebuild of the release artefacts and are performed by pulling recent (tested) merges to the release branch into `Horace_git` repository as these changes do not usually involve changes to C++ routines.

 ## Horace-4 Transitional period